Ed94/gencpp/project/Readme.md

   * This is auto-generated if using the bootstrap or single-header generation
   * *Note: The user will use the `AttributeTokens.csv` when the library is fully self-hosting.*
 * `GEN_DEFINE_LIBRARY_CORE_CONSTANTS` : Optional typename codes as they are non-standard to C/C++ and not necessary to library usage
-* `GEN_DONT_USE_NAMESPACE` : By default, the library is wrapped in a `gen` namespace, this will disable that expose it to the global scope.
 * `GEN_DONT_ENFORCE_GEN_TIME_GUARD` : By default, the library ( gen.hpp/ gen.cpp ) expects the macro `GEN_TIME` to be defined, this disables that.
 * `GEN_ENFORCE_STRONG_CODE_TYPES` : Enforces casts to filtered code types.
 * `GEN_EXPOSE_BACKEND` : Will expose symbols meant for internal use only.